scrapinghub/spidermon/docs/source/configuring-slack-for-spidermon.rst

 .. _configuring-slack-bot:

 ====================================
-Configure Slack bot for Spidermon
+Configure a Slack bot for Spidermon
 ====================================

 What are bots?